Getting dressed up and wearing a hat to the races…how exciting!

-Braid is usually made from woven strips of cellophane and is a S/S fabrication.
-Braids can be sewn together to form the base of a hat, or used in strips with wire sewn in to create shapes.
+Braid is usually made from woven strips of cellophane.
+Cellophane being a plastic fabrication means it can be worn in S/S or A/W, however some people see braid as being mainly for S/S. Braids can be sewn together to form the base of a hat, or used in strips with wire sewn in to create shapes.

 Veiling is a very big trend this year and is suitable for both S/S and A/W. Choose a lighter colour veil for S/S and a heavier, darker veil for A/W. Veiling can be worn over the face or as part of an embellishment on a hat.

 Stones and embellishments can be used in headbands and crowns in S/S or A/W. A jewelled headband in emerald, deep blue and burgundy would look stunning in A/W, whereas, light coloured embellishments will shine in S/S.